simpleanalytics/docs/_docs/31_integrations/00_create-plugin.md

 ### Collapse settings

-To keep the plugin simple and understandable, hide as many settings as possible.
+To keep the plugin understandable and straightforward, hide as many settings as possible.

 For example, collapse an advanced settings block and let users click on it to unfold.
-Or add a checkbox with advanced settings, which is off by default, and when a users clicks on it, open advanced settings.
+Or add a checkbox with advanced settings, which is off by default, and when a user clicks on it, open advanced settings.
 The same goes for events.
 There are quite some settings related to events.
 Just hide them behind a toggle (checkbox or `<details>`-tag).

 ## Framework plugins

 A few examples: React, Vue, Gridsome, and Gatsby.

-The settings below should be changable via the plugin settings.
-Usually as a settings object passed to the plugin.
-There settings will be passed to the `<script>`-tag.
+The settings below should be changeable via the plugin settings.
+Usually, as a settings object passed to the plugin.
+These settings will be passed to the `<script>`-tag.
 For example:

 ```html
 <script data-mode="hash" data-collect-dnt="true" src="..." />